Apryse — Document SDK Platform, Formerly PDFTron

 | Investors | Silversmith Capital Partners, Thoma Bravo |

 The most significant Apryse development in early 2026 is a security disclosure, not a product launch.
 On February 18, 2026, penetration testing startup Novee Security published research revealing 16 zero-day vulnerabilities across Apryse WebViewer and Foxit PDF cloud services.
+Novee emerged from stealth in January 2026 with $51.5M in funding.
 Three CVEs were assigned specifically to Apryse:

 uiConfigJSON that injects SVGforeignObjectpayloads, bypassingDOMParserand executing viadangerouslySetInnerHTMLinIcon.js.
-Enables full account takeover. - CVE-2025-70401 (High) - Stored DOM XSS in annotation author fields.
-A script embedded in a PDF comment's "Author" field executes and steals login credentials the moment a victim types a single character in the notes panel.
-Triggers on every re-render, persisting across sessions.
+Novee used this for one-click account takeover in a live client proof-of-value engagement. - CVE-2025-70401 (High): Stored DOM XSS in annotation author fields.
+A script embedded in a PDF comment's "Author" field executes on every React component re-render that accesses the annotation, stealing credentials and persisting across sessions.

-All three are one-click attack vectors - no browser or OS compromise required.
+All three are one-click attack vectors requiring no browser or OS compromise.
 Because WebViewer is an embeddable SDK that sits inside authenticated enterprise applications, XSS payloads can inherit the host application's session context, broadening the blast radius to any downstream application using the SDK.
-Some vulnerabilities were exploitable with a single HTTP request via specially crafted documents, URLs, or messages.

 Remediation: Apryse received advance notice and patched all reported issues before public disclosure.
-Stan Kornacki, VP of IT and CISO, confirmed the response:
+Stan Kornacki, Vice President of IT and CISO at Apryse, stated in SecurityWeek on February 18, 2026:

-The coordinated disclosure completed without known exploitation, and Kornacki's statement addresses data impact assessment and release quality standards - not just the patch itself.
-That framing matters for enterprise buyers assessing vendor security maturity rather than just vulnerability count.
+The coordinated disclosure completed without known exploitation.
+Kornacki's statement addresses documentation improvements and default configuration hardening alongside the patch itself, which matters for enterprise buyers assessing vendor security maturity rather than just patch velocity.

 Source gap: No specific patched version number or remediation date appears in any of the four security articles.
 Buyers verifying patch status against deployed versions should consult the Novee Security primary research post directly.
 Recommended enterprise actions: update WebViewer to the patched version, enforce Content-Security-Policy on all embeds, validate postMessage origins strictly, and audit annotation author fields for stored payload traces.

 AI-assisted offensive research changes the threat landscape.
-Novee's discovery method used a hybrid human-agent approach: researchers manually identified vulnerability patterns, then trained a multi-agent LLM system to scan obfuscated code autonomously at scale, producing 13 distinct vulnerability categories across both vendors in a single research cycle.
+Novee's discovery method used a hybrid human-agent approach: researchers manually identified foundational vulnerability patterns, then trained a multi-agent LLM system to scan obfuscated code autonomously at scale.
+As Novee's researchers described in Hackread: "Once the agent internalized the 'scent' of these bugs, it autonomously explored the massive attack surface of both vendors.
+The result was the discovery of 13 distinct vulnerability categories, ranging from critical XSS to OS Command Injection."
 IDP vendors with large, complex SDK surfaces should expect this class of automated discovery to become routine.
+The Apryse CVEs are the proof-of-concept that embedded document SDKs are no longer low-risk components.

 Resources